william-vw/glean/glean-core/README.md

 - [WorkflowTest](src/main/java/wvw/glean/workflow/WorkflowTest.java): run a set of test files for TNM constructs, which are found under [resources/test](src/main/resources/test).
 - [CIGTest](src/main/java/wvw/glean/cig/CIGTest.java): direct the lipid management workflow at runtime by manually inserting new patient health parameters, and checking the impact on workflow task states.

-## Visualization
+## Web browser

-Using [CIGWorkflowPrinter](src/main/java/wvw/glean/cig/CIGWorkflowPrinter.java), you can convert a GLEAN TNM to JSON format, which can be loaded into [VisualCIG.js](https://github.com/william-vw/glean/tree/main/visualcig-js).
-Update the file output path in `CIGWorkflowPrinter#main` for your system.
+[CIGWorkflowPrinter](src/main/java/wvw/glean/cig/CIGWorkflowPrinter.java) converts a GLEAN TNM into a JavaScript executable format, which can be loaded into [glean.js](https://github.com/william-vw/glean/tree/main/glean-js).
+See the latter for details.

 In order to convert the ActivityDefinition resources into HTML forms, the module relies on the [ui-gen module](https://github.com/william-vw/glean/tree/main/ui-gen).

-See the `CIGWorkflowPrinter#main` method for examples.